petertzelios/Adapting-ESM-2-to-Predict-the-Effect-of-Multiple-Interacting-Mutations-/README.md

 - `two_vs_rest`
 - `three_vs_rest`

+This file was too large to upload to github so please find in google drive at: https://drive.google.com/file/d/150etNqYjLZp0_SJljnLBiNPibjKgqX3g/view?usp=sharing.

 ### Metadata CSV: `data/gb1_splits.csv`

 Contains just the metadata for quick exploration of the train/test splits, fitness, etc.: